cosmos/cosmos-sdk/examples/examples.md

 basecoind version
 ```

 They should read something like `0.17.1-5d18d5f`, but the versions will be constantly updating so don't worry if your version is higher that 0.17.1.
+That's a good thing.

 Note that you can always check help in the terminal by running `basecli -h` or `basecoind -h`.
 It is good to check these out if you are stuck, because updates to the code base might slighty change the commands, and you might find the correct command in there.